Getting Rid of Period Cramps by Putting Weed in Your Vagina

 The suppository capsules are made with just three natural ingredients: organic cocoa butter, CO2 extracted cannabis oil, and CBD isolate.
+If you are interested in learning more about CBD isolate then you can check out this cbd isolate guide here.
+There are loads of different ways that you can take CBD though.
+For example, you might be interested in using a cbd bath bomb, or taking cd gummies.
+If this is something which sounds of interest to you, then you could check out a website like https://www.justcbdstore.com which can offer you these sort of things.
 According to doctors, this is news worth celebrating.
 “We know that cannabis does help pain.
 We do see a lot of patients with dysmenorrhea.
 Dysmenorrhea is painful menstrual periods.
 It’s a fantastic modality to help patients,” said Morton Barke, MD.
 Barke is a retired gynecologist with nearly 50 years of experience who is currently working as the medical director of a Venice, CA medical marijuana evaluation center.

 Whether you’re using the Foria Relief for dysmenorrhea, run of the mill cramps, or mid-cycle discomfort, it works the same way: by activating your body’s cannabinoid receptors in the pelvic region.
 Foria Relief is safe to use with tampons, and is created in a mid-range of average vaginal pH as to not disrupt your balance.
 It takes about 15 to 30 minutes to kick in, and you can expect some light discharge (although I barely noticed any on my Etsy panty liners).